 The public internet made its presence in the 1990s.
 Knowledge of the game became available to all who had internet connections, and various playing cultures began to share information and influence others’ playing customs.

 In 2005, the National 42 Players Association was founded.
-It published standardized tournament rules that applied to all participating tournaments.
+It published tournament rules that applied to the tournaments it hosted.
 Subtle "progressive" playing practices began to emerge in tournaments sanctioned by the N42PA.

 The internet and social media had a profound influence on the game and its players.
 Enhanced fair play practices became an open discussion item.

-Webmaster Note (13 Jul 2018): Since I began playing 42 more than 30 years ago, I learned that Texas 42 was played differently in different parts of Texas.
-In 2005, the N42PA sought to standardize the rules for competition in sanctioned 42 tournaments without taking away “any control or traditions from existing groups.”
-This essentially sanctioned the various cultural playing styles in local areas without defining acceptable departures from traditional playing ethics as perceived by many Texas players.
+Webmaster Note (Revised 26 Jun 2019): Since I began playing 42 more than 30 years ago, I learned that Texas 42 was played differently in different parts of Texas.
+In 2005, the N42PA sought to standardize straight 42 in sanctioned 42 tournaments without taking away “any control or traditions from existing groups.”
+This essentially sanctioned the various cultural playing styles in local areas without comprehensively defining acceptable playing practices in tournaments it sanctioned.
 This is addressed in my comments on Unwitting Communications. -PP